theodorhansson/CHAMPS/docs/measurements/spectrum.md

 ## Linear_resolution: float {M}
 This specifies the linear resolution of the grating (in nm).
 It probably means how precise the grating is moved.
 For resoultion in data, see  *Sample_points*.
+**Note:** Some OSA's only allow specific values.
+If you supply something incompatible the system will round down to the closest accepted value.

+## Sample_points: int {M}
+This specifies the number of sample points you'd like to get.
+**Note:** Some OSA's only allow specific values.
+If you supply something incompatible the system will round up to the closest accepted value.

 ## avg_factor: float {O}
 **default: 5**